Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Panthers stats and trends

-- Carolina's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Carolina's games this season have gone over the total in just two out of nine opportunities (22.2%).

+- The Panthers put up 19.0 points per game, comparable to the 17.2 the Cardinals give up.

-- When Carolina puts up more than 17.2 points, it is 4-3 against the spread and 4-3 overall.
+- Carolina is 4-3 against the spread and 4-3 overall in games when it records more than 17.2 points.

-- When Carolina totals more than 321.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Carolina totals over 321.0 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Panthers have 15 giveaways this season, while the Cardinals have 17 takeaways.